mrunesson/covid-19/README.md

 * number of identified cases
 * number of death
-* muber of people in hospital for COVID-19
+* number of people in hospital for COVID-19
 * number of people in hospital for COVID-19 needing care at ICU, IVA in Swedish.

 Unfortunatly they are not presented in a way suitable for rading by a program used for